homan-uppu/writing/2-Essays/Winners take all.md

 Lastly, leverage has increased the complexity of the same activities.
 Our minds don't like to dream about things that it believes are impossible.
 Greater leverage creates more possibilities within the same game, making the game itself more complex. <FootnoteReference number={2} />

+In a highly leveraged world, our activities will be incredibly complex, we will make moves rapidly, and therefore we will find great inequality in ability: the best will be very far ahead of the pack in any activity.

 ---

-How can we be sure our activities are more complex than Chess & Go?
+Why are our activities are more complex than Chess & Go?
 The most complex human activities are the ones that involve people and how they feel.

 Human feeling is more complex than Chess & Go because it is far more difficult to describe its state.
 A system that has a much more complicated state has more possibilities and is therefore more complex.